Digitalis lanata: Ecology

-In Minnesota it is in leaf all year, in flower in June and July, and the seeds ripen in early-mid September.
+In Minnesota, it spends its first year as a basal rosette.
+The subsequent years, it flowers in June and July, and the seeds ripen in early-mid September.
 The flowers are perfect (having both male and female organs).
 Bees pollinate the flowers.
-In the Ukraine and Moldova it flowers in July and August.
+In Ukraine and Moldova it flowers in July and August.

 The species is adapted to sunny and warm sites.
 It prefers part shade and humus-rich soil, but also grows in sandy, stony loamy, and clay soils under dry or moist conditions.

 During the first vegetation period, only the leaf rosette is developed, flowering follows during the second vegetation period.
 Therefore, especially during the first year, there is a high resistance against drought stress.
 The leaves remain somewhat turgid even under very low leaf water potential, due to osmotic adaptation by synthesis of non-ionic substances in the leaves.
 The drought induced diminishing of photosynthesis is reversible after a few hours following watering of the plants.
 Drought stress also reduces the quantum yield of photosystem 2.
 More than 70 bitter glycosides with cardiac activity, with five different aglyconees digitoxigenin, gitoxigenin, digoxigenin, diginatigenin and gitaloxigenin in the leaves act as a protection against herbivores.
 Yield and concentration of these cardiac glycosides are enhanced by greenhouse cultivation through enhanced temperature and enhanced carbon dioxide concentration.